All Pools Are Not Created Equally: How to Select A Pool That’s Best for You! (Part 1 of 4)

 • ACCESS.
 If you have difficulty with stairs, you’ll want to think about the way you’ll access the pool.
 Again, not all pools are created equally: some have stairs, others simply have ladders.
 Some have ramps or “beach” entries, and others do not.
 Fortunately, all public pools are required to have a chair lift (for ADA compliance)... just make sure it’s in good working order!

 • HOURS/RULES/POLICIES.
 Checking the pool’s hours is a no-brainer, but we encourage you to review the aquatic center’s policies, too.
-Aquatic centers may differ in their rules for children (i.e. no kids allowed or kids only with an adult in the water or kids only if an adult is on-site), their use of ankle weights in deep water, and their policies for hypoxic training (underwater breath holding).
+Aquatic centers may differ in their rules for children (i.e. no kids allowed, kids allowed only with an adult in the water, or kids allowed only if an adult is on-site), their permission to use of ankle weights in deep water, and their policies for hypoxic training (underwater breath holding).
 You’ll also want to find out if the pool has lifeguards on duty… shockingly, many local athletic clubs do not!

 Recently we saw a social media post where one of our clients implored a friend with an ankle injury to join her for a “dance” in our pool.
 The friend responded: “No way… I need my own feet to be on the ground… not floating in a cold pool!”
 This simple, honest statement reflected several common misconceptions about pools: specifically, they must be cold and they’re best used for swimming and floating.
 As aquatics professionals, we are on a mission to change the perception of water fitness and educate the public about the benefits of water exercise.
 All pools are not created equally, so look for one that meets your unique needs!